Star Trek Movies

 shot by assassins.
 McCoy attempts to help the dying chancellor in vain.
 He and

-have been freed from the penal colony on Rura Penthe, they head for the Khitomer peace conference.
+them from the penal colony on Rura Penthe, they head for the Khitomer peace conference.

 Here, with the help of the USS